MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/direct-routing-voice-routing.md

 RouteType           : BYOT
 </pre>

-**Etapa 4:** Ao usar o PowerShell, conceda a política de roteamento de voz ao usuário Spencer para baixo:
+#### <a name="step-4-assign-the-voice-routing-policy-to-a-user-named-spencer-low"></a>Etapa 4: atribuir a política de roteamento de voz a um usuário chamado Spencer-baixo

 Em uma sessão do PowerShell no Skype for Business Online, digite: